cplmakerlab/cplmakerlab.github.io/_slidedecks/learning-to-code-in-chicago.md

     content_markdown: |-
       ## IDE &nbsp;Features

-      * &nbsp;Text Editor: Autocompletion, spelling and syntax check&nbsp;
+      * Text Editor: Autocompletion, spelling and syntax check&nbsp;
       * Debugger: Will alert you to errors & suggest ways to fix them
       * Refactoring: Will re-write code for you
       * Libraries: Various libraries available to import